DHoffm/Bootstrap-editor/README.md

 ##Demo
-You can test the latest editor here: http://neokoenig.github.io/jQuery-gridmanager/
+You can test the latest gridmanager editor here: http://neokoenig.github.io/jQuery-gridmanager/

 A joomla 3 demo page is available here: http://editor.profilpr.de

+##Tested Templates/Frameworks

 This plugin was tested with the following template frameworks:
 - Joomla Protostar